rpn1966/platotheory2026/_pages/programme.md

 ## Day 2 – Tuesday 13th January

-### 09:15-11:00 Session: Planet formation and population synthesis - Chair TBD
+### 09:15-11:00 Session: Planet formation and population synthesis - Chair: Richard Nelson (QMUL)
 - 09:15–09:30 **A new perspective on giant planet formation** — Ravit Helled (Zurich)
 - 09:30-09:45 **The impact of host star metallicity as seen in the Kepler planets: planet frequencies, period ratios, and radius valley morphology** Christoph Mordasini (Bern)
 - 09:45-10:00 **Exploring the conditions for forming planetesimals by the streaming instability and planetary systems by pebble accretion** Anders Johansen (Copenhagen)